knpuniversity/javascript/knpu/ep1-basics/clear-form-prep-template.md

 Call this from up in the `success` callback: `self._addRow(data)`.

-Let's make sure things and working so far: refresh and add a new element.
+Let's make sure things are working so far: refresh and add a new element.
 Yes!
 The data has `id`, `itemLabel` and even a `links` key with a URL for this RepLog.
-We're ready to template!
+We are ready to template!

 In a nutshell, a client-side, or JavaScript templating engine is like having Twig, but in JavaScript.
 There are a lot of different JavaScript templating libraries, but they all work the same: write a template - a mixture of HTML and dynamic code - and then render it, passing in variables that are used inside.
-Again, it's *just* like using Twig.
+Again, it's *just* like using Twig... but in JavaScript!

-One simple templating engine comes from a library called Underscore.
-This is basically a bunch of nice nice, utility functions for arrays, strings and other things.
+One simple templating engine comes from a library called Underscore.js.
+This is basically a bunch of nice, utility functions for arrays, strings and other things.
 It also happens to have a templating engine.

 Google for Underscore CDN so we can be lazy and include it externally.
 Copy the minified version and then go back and open `app/Resources/view/base.html.twig`.
 Add the new script tag at the bottom.

-Ok, let's start templating!
+Now, let's start templating!